CSC207-UofT/course-project-trackr/phase2/design_document.md

 ### Dependency Injection

 We used dependency injection extensively throughout our program.
-We injected our data access object interfaces into the repositories classes which was then injected again into all our viewmodel classes.
+We injected our data access object interfaces into the repositories classes which was then injected again into all our Manager classes.
+These repositories and managers then implemented interfaces which were then injected into the viewmodels for data access and manipulation.
 This was all done with a library called Hilt which makes dependency injection much easier and removes all the boilerplate code required.
-This resulted in a very loosely coupled classes and allows us to substitute the repositories with their subclasses (if we wish to create them).
+This resulted in a very loosely coupled classes and allows us to use different implementations of the interfaces (for instance we can have a implementation of the interfaces which allow for cloud data management) in the future.

 ### Singleton Pattern